 The Board has a wealth of experience and consists of the Chairman and two Non-Executive Directors

-The Board is supported by the CEO and Company Secretary;
+The Board is supported by the Company Secretary;

 Chris Brooke - Company Secretary